Is a smear test safe in pregnancy?

-Most women from the age of 25 to 49 will have a smear test every three years, but will it interfere with your pregnancy?
+Most women from the age of 25 to 49 will have a smear test every three years, but if it’s due when you’re expecting, can it interfere with your pregnancy?

-A range of abnormalities can be picked up from this screening; most simply require monitoring, but others may need interventions and treatments.
+A range of abnormalities can be picked up from a regular screening; most simply require monitoring, but others may need interventions and treatments.
 One of these is to go for a colposcopy where the cervix, the opening to the womb, is examined and, if necessary, treated.

 Changes are looked for to ensure that any signs that may lead to cancer are dealt with early.